Tampines Rovers FC: Collaboration and club overhaul (2023–2025)

-2025–present: Return of Tampines Rovers
+Rise to prominence (2025–present)

-The Stags engaged former head coach Akbar Nawas to helm the club ahead of the 2025–26 season.
+On 17 June 2025, head coach Gavin Lee left the club after eight years in charge to manage the Singapore national football team.
+On 20 June 2025, former head coach Akbar Nawas returned to the Stags, after nearly a decade, to helm the club ahead of the 2025–26 season.
 The club also announced vice-president Shungo Sakamoto as the club new chairman who is the executive director and founder of investment company Sakamoto Capital which was previously known as Black Clover.
 Former club chairman, Ong will be a member of the club’s management committee as the club look forward to the 2025–26 AFC Champions League Two campaign.
-Tampines Rovers also returned to the 2025–26 ASEAN Club Championship after winning the 2005 edition where the club is being drawn alongside with 2024–25 edition champion, Buriram United with BG Pathum United, Malaysian club Selangor, Vietnamese club Công An Hà Nội and Filipino club Dynamic Herb Cebu in the group stage.
+Tampines Rovers also returned to the 2025–26 ASEAN Club Championship after winning the 2005 edition where the club was drawn alongside 2024–25 edition champion, Buriram United with BG Pathum United, Malaysian club Selangor, Vietnamese club Công An Hà Nội and Filipino club Dynamic Herb Cebu in the group stage.